Code-Institute-Submissions/sneakerfans-ms3/README.md

 1. The header also contains the company logo which has a return to home link.

 Account holders will gain additonal access to:
-1. My Sneakers - (profile page show all of users database entries)
+1. My Sneakers - (profile page to show all of user's database entries)
 1. Add Sneakers - (form to allow user to write to database)
 1. Log Out